 - Gender neutral restrooms will be available within our function space and we will post signage reminding members not to challenge others’ choices of bathroom.

-- Nursing areas are available in the restrooms in the Omni Shoreham and we are evaluating potential spaces for such an area in the Marriott Wardman Park.
+- Nursing areas are available in the restrooms in the Omni Shoreham.

-- We will provide a quiet room for any member who needs some time away from the sounds and stimuli of the convention.
+- We will provide a quiet space for any member who needs some time away from the sounds and stimuli of the convention.